 CF Blockchain Joins Hong Kong Web3 Festival As Secondary Exhibition Sponsor

-Hong Kong, 1st April 2026 - Hong Kong Web3 Festival 2026 is honored to welcome Web3 Leader Programme as a Platinum Sponsor.
+Hong Kong, 30th March 2026 - Hong Kong Web3 Festivalis honored to welcome CF Blockchain as a Secondary Exhibition Sponsor.

-Co-organised by the Global Fintech Institute, HashKey Group, and Frontier Technology Institute, the programme deepened cross-sector understanding of how regulation, technology, and leadership shape the evolving Web3 ecosystem - fostering collaboration among the next generation of fintech leaders.
+CF Blockchain focuses on the authority and professional information and services of fintech, artificial intelligence, digital currency and blockchain industries.

 Hong Kong Web3 Festival (“Web3 Festival”), co-hosted by Wanxiang Blockchain Labs and HashKey Group, is Asia's premiere crypto conference since 2023.
 The previous editions brought together over 350 exhibitors and more than 1,200 speakers for in-depth discussions, attracted a cumulative total of 100,000 visitors, and saw over 400 diverse side events.
 It has solidified its status as a leading crypto event, influencing Hong Kong's Web3 landscape.